Open Design Optimization Platform (ODOP) - Coil spring design app; mechanical springs; compression spring, extension spring, torsion spring

 Alert entry #ODOP04

-Specific advice on how to resolve this condition is not available.
-Look at the MAX constraint field of the associated variable.
-Adjust it as appropriate.
-Look for other messages as they might provide more specific advice.
-Undoing or reducing the size of recent constraint changes may be helpful.
+This is a generic alert message so guidance on how to resolve this condition is not available here.
+Look for other alert messages as they might provide more specific advice.
+Look for zero or negative values.
+Undoing or reducing the size of recent changes may be helpful.

 Alert entry #ODOP05